Skip to main content

 - core_data

-• This will explicit include only schemas listed in the workbook experience
+• This will explicitly include only schemas listed in the workbook experience

 • Note schemas excluded from this list will still be available to query in SQL